bgkendall/encoder-mount/README.md

 This is a simple PCB for mounting [EC11]-type rotary encoders.
 It is intended for use in keyboard projects and provides an alternative mounting option for securing an encoder as well as easier wiring into a keyboard matrix.
-Included are the [KiCad] PCB design files and [Gerber format] files for PCB production.
+This repository contains the [KiCad] PCB design files and [Gerber format] files for PCB production.
+Zipped Gerber packages are included in the release assets.

 ## Sizes